RishabhS66/Expense-Management-Software-React-App/README.md

   <li> Approval tab for approving / rejecting expense claims
   <li> Feature to change password when the user wants.
   <li> The first time an employee logs in, they will have to set a strong passsword to access other features of the software.
 It is assumed that the Administrator is responsible for creating initial password for a new employee to log in.
+  <li> Protected routing - allows all other links except Login page to be accessed only after a user has logged in.
 </ul>

 ## User Profiles for Demo